yoshegg/rudibugger/docs/README.md

 ## Start a local server
 ```/startLocalTestServer.sh```

-N.B.: You might need to restart your current session
+N.B.: You might need to restart your current session.